 Centralized University-wide information relative to financial aid is available from the Financial Aid Office (G-01 Sikes) at 864-656-2280 or finaid@clemson.edu and the Graduate School (E-108 Martin Hall).
 State level incentive grants and loan replacement opportunities may be available through the SC Office of Rural Health.
+Also, see Graduate Canvas Module for current scholarship and grant opportunities.
 Contact Stacey Day at Stacey@scorh.net or by phone at 803-454-3850 (EST), ext.
 2009.